 The idea that high-fructose corn syrup is any more harmful to your health than sugar is “one of those urban myths that sounds right but is basically wrong,” according to the Center for Science in the Public Interest, a Washington, D.C.-based nutrition and health advocacy group.High-fructose corn syrup was created to mimic sucrose (table sugar), so its composition is almost identical.
 In terms of calories, sucrose is quite dense.
 It’s also interesting to note that studies compared the effects of HFCS with other sweeteners, and found that HFCS and sucrose have very similar effects on blood levels of insulin, glucose, triglycerides and satiety hormones.
 In short, it seems to be no worse—but also no better—than sucrose, or table sugar.

 Omega fatty acids are healthy for you especially due to their cardiovascular benefits.
 They also help to reduce inflammation and fight off free radical damage.
 But according to studies, the best form of omega-3s comes from fish.
 Most foods like mayonnaise and milk have versions labeled “added Omega-3s” but these are usually the ones coming from alpha-linoleic acid such as that found in flaxseed and canola oil.
 Yes they are also healthy, but the amount added to these products are way too low to provide any health benefit.
 It’s just a way to increase the price tag of a product.

-As long as you know how to read nutrition labels and the red flags to look out for, you can enjoy a healthier balanced diet, free of toxic ingredients and chemicals.
-Though it may be difficult to avoid everything, knowing these 8 tricks will help on your journey towards a much healthier lifestyle
+In the end, as long as you know how to read nutrition labels and the red flags to look out for, you can enjoy a healthier balanced diet, free of toxic ingredients and chemicals.
+Though it may be difficult to avoid everything, knowing the 8 tricks listed will help on your journey towards a much healthier lifestyle